VatsalP/PythonScripts/Readme.md

 Read more here: http://users.snowcrest.net/donnelly/piglatin.html

 ## wallpaperchanger
-Changes current wallpaper with top wallpaper from /r/wallpaper.
+Changes current wallpaper with top wallpaper from subreddit of choice.
-Works only with LXDE.
+Works with XFCE and LXDE.

 Need praw and requests installed